DrBaryon/grabembythekitty/proposal.md

   cat.js: this script will house the constructor and update functions for cat objects.
 Each Cat will have a position and velocity represented by an x, y vector, and a damage value representing it's dps to the carpet.

+****Implementation Timeline****

+  Day 1: Setup all necessary Node modules, including getting webpack up and running and Easel.js installed.
+Create webpack.config.js as well as package.json.
+  Begin working on a low graphic version of the game (with blocks instead of cats).

+  Day 2: Build a cat object with a given initial position and velocity vector.
+  Tweak velocity vector to ensure properly evasive behavior that still keeps cat in clickable range.
+Implement listeners allowing cats to repositioned by click and drag.

+  Day 3:
+  Create the catswarm.
+Ensure that cat swarms render the right cats with the right frequency.
+Ensure that difficulty increases over time through a time-dependent function to generate special cats and determine cat frequency.
+  Implement collision detection for "carpet."
+Prepare "Kitmo", test that a cat can be deleted through dragging into Kitmo.

+  Day 4: Find graphic assets to improve the quality of cats on the front-end (no more square cats).
+Implement user controls (menu) on the front end.
+  Improve cat evasiveness.
+Polish front end.
+If time, include special notifications for "bad hombres."